indubitablement2/eos/README.md

   * Very slow.

 ### Manufacturer
 Weapon and ship have manufacturer.

 Some ship and weapon mount may have an afinity toward a manufacturer.
 Module and weapon slots generaly only accept a pacticular manufacturer.
-This is semi-random and hard to modify.

-### Weapons
+### Weapons size
 * Light:
 * Medium:
 * Heavy: